Cala Varques: How to get there and all its secrets

 There are two things that used to be done in Cala Varques and that are now prohibited by the Manacor town hall: cliff jumping and psicobloc.

 Cliff jumping consists of jumping into the water from cliffs.
-This activity became quite popular years ago in Cala Varques, and before you even think about practicing it, let us tell you that there have been people who had to be evacuated when they suffered serious spinal injuries with the possibility of paralysis from jumping from these rocks into the water.
+This activity became quite popular years ago in Cala Varques, but before you even think about trying it, let us tell you that there have been people who had to be evacuated when they suffered serious spinal injuries with the possibility of paralysis from jumping from these rocks into the water.
+Remember what we said about the water being shallow!

-Psicobloc is a type of climbing without ropes, using the hands to grip and that is done on the cliffs next to the sea.
-The psicobloc was born in Mallorca, and the water is used to cushion the fall.
-Due to accidents that have occurred in the past by people without experience, this activity has been prohibited in the area.
+Psicobloc is a type of climbing without ropes, using just the hands and feet to grip, and it is always is done on the cliffs next to the sea, because when the climber gets tired or stuck, they just let go and free-fall into the water.
+The psicobloc phenomenon was born in Mallorca, and the water is used to cushion the fall.
+Due to accidents that have occurred in the past to people without experience, this activity has been prohibited in the area.
 In the bill currently on public display, it is planned to regulate it throughout the east coast of the island of Mallorca, and not only in Cala Varques.

 Hiking to other coves or a bridge over the water

-If we walk towards Porto Cristo following the coast, we will find a natural rock bridge over the sea that is quite spectacular.
+If you walk towards Porto Cristo following the coast, you will find a natural rock bridge over the sea that is quite spectacular.
 It is located between Cala Falco and Calo Blanc.

-In all this area of the coast there are many caves, and in fact there was one of them here.
-Due to an internal landslide in the central part, the roof fell, leaving only the opening, which is this rock bridge that we can see.
+In all this area of the coast there are many caves and, in fact, one of them was here.
+Due to an internal landslide in the central part, the roof fell, leaving only the opening, which is this rock bridge that you can see in the photo.
 As we have said, it is a spectacular site, very close to Cala Varques and worth visiting.
 The bridge is safe, wide and ideal for taking photos.

 Excursions in the surroundings: